-The Group's securitization exposures are measured in accordance with the accounting policy described in Notes 2.8 "Financial assets", 2.11 "Recognition, derecognition and modification of financial instruments", and 2.14 "Impairment of financial assets" of the 2020 consolidated financial statements.
-For those investments not measured at fair value, further details on their valuation are outlined in Note 5.2 "Financial instruments not measured at fair value" of the 2020 consolidated financial instruments not measured at fair value.
+The Group's securitization exposures are measured in accordance with the accounting policy described in Notes 2.8 "Financial assets", 2.11 "Recognition, derecognition and modification of financial instruments", and 2.14 "Impairment of financial assets" of the 2021 consolidated financial statements.
+For those investments not measured at fair value, further details on their valuation are outlined in Note 5.2 "Financial instruments not measured at fair value" of the 2021 consolidated financial statements.